vikaschennarapu/SKIN-CANCER-DETECTION-AND-CLASSIFICATION-USING-ENHANCED-HARRIS-HAWK-DEEP-LEARNING/README.md

-# Skin Cancer Detection and Classification using Enhanced Harris Hawk Deep Learning
+# Skin Cancer Detection and Classification using Enhanced Harris Hawk Deep Learning Technique
 ## 🩺 Overview
 Early detection of skin cancer is critical for improving survival rates and reducing healthcare costs.
 This project implements an automated AI-powered diagnostic system that detects and classifies eight different types of skin lesions from dermoscopic images.